bpmct/coder-home-directory/README.md

 In Coder on Kubernetes, an image's `/home/<user>` directory is not used, as it is replaced by a Persistant Volume Claim so that the developer doesn't loose their files.
 [See the docs](https://coder.com/docs/workspaces/personalization#persistent-home)

 This is an example project that copies over an initial home directory from another folder.
+[See video](https://kapwi.ng/c/UkP3xaVA))

 See the [.coder/](.coder/) folder for a sample image and corresponding template to copy the initial files.